weilingx46/workshop-ws-5-8-aws/README.md

 Now, to set up our Slack personal channel!
 Click [here](https://cs52-dartmouth.slack.com/apps/A0F7XDUAZ-incoming-webhooks?page=1), go to Add Configuration and in the drop down menu select Privately to yourself.
 ![](/img/webhooks.png)

-Click on Add Incoming WebHooks Integration, copy the Webhook URL and paste it into `env.json`.
+Click on Add Incoming WebHooks Integration, copy the Webhook URL and **replace** the current URL in `env.json`.

 ### Deploy to AWS with Claudia
 ```